 Hege Charlotte Bakken has been member of the Board since May 2018.
 She holds an MSc degree from the Norwegian University of Life Sciences and an Executive MBA from ESCP Europe Business School in Paris.
 Hege Charlotte Bakken is Senior Advisor within strategy and management in Stella Polaris, Netherlands.
 She previously held positions as Senior Advisor at Hemingway Corporate Finance, Amsterdam, Chief Operating Officer of Marvesa Holding N.V. and Managing Director of Marvesa Rotterdam N.V.
-She also has experience from companies such as Pronova BioPharma Norge ASA, FishMarket International AS, Frionor AS and Norway Seafoods ASA.
-Hege Charlotte Bakken has served as a member of the boards of Lerøy Seafood Group ASA, Pronova Biopharma Norge AS and Pronova BioPharma ASA.
+She previously fulfilled management roles in Pronova BioPharma Norge ASA, FishMarket International AS, Frionor AS and Norway Seafoods ASA.
+Hege Charlotte Bakken has served as a member of the boards of Lerøy Seafood Group ASA, Pronova BioPharma ASA and Pronova BioPharma Norge AS.